Van Life With Your Dog: The Complete 2026 Guide

 | Minivan (Sienna, Odyssey) | Small dogs only | Minimal | Limited | $8,000-20,000 (used) |

 For most dog owners, the 144” wheelbase, high-roof Sprinter or Transit is the sweet spot.
-It provides enough interior space for a comfortable build with designated dog space, while remaining maneuverable enough to navigate most roads and parking situations.
+It provides enough interior space for a comfortable build with dedicated dog space, while remaining maneuverable enough for most roads and parking situations.

 Build Considerations for Dogs

-Flooring: Use vinyl plank or rubber flooring, not carpet.
+Flooring: Use vinyl plank or rubber flooring, never carpet.
 Dogs track in dirt, mud, sand, and water.
-You need a floor that can be swept and mopped easily.
-Marine-grade vinyl planking is durable, waterproof, and easy to clean.
+Marine-grade vinyl planking is durable, waterproof, and wipeable.

-Dog bed/sleeping area: Build a dedicated sleeping spot for your dog.
+Dog bed and sleeping area: Build a dedicated sleeping spot.
 Options include:

 - A platform bed with space underneath for the dog

-- A pull-out drawer under the bed that serves as a dog bed
+- A pull-out drawer under the bed that serves as a dog den

 - A dedicated floor area with a removable, washable bed